 Come as you are and experience our contemporary services that incorporate current worship music and a more relaxed style.
 Our contemporary worship team uses guitars, bass, drums, and keyboard instruments to support the vocal ensemble who lead us in worship.

 Watch Live Online

 8:30am & 10am

-Following the 8:30am and 5pm services and between the 10:30 and 11:45am services, join us in Larson Hall for food and a time for fellowship.
+Between morning services and after the 5pm service, join us in Larson Hall for food and a time for fellowship.
 This is a long-standing tradition at UPC.
 If you still feel new to UPC or you're visiting with us for the first time, it's a great place to meet people!
-There is no meal following the 11:45am service, so join us just before the service.
+There is no meal following the 11:45am service, so come early and join us just before the service.

 Families are always welcome to worship together in the Sanctuary.
-The service can also be viewed on closed-circuit TV in Knox Parlor, just outside the Sanctuary.
+The service can also be viewed on closed-circuit TV in Knox Family Room, just outside the Sanctuary.

 Programs for Children (Canceled for now)

-Age-related classrooms are on the second and third floor of the building.
-If you're new or visiting with us, stop by the Start Here Table in the foyer for more information, or visit upc.org/kids.
+Age-related classrooms are on the second and third floors of the building.
+If you're new or visiting with us, stop by the Connect table in the foyer (narthex) for more information, and be sure to visit upc.org/kids.

 Get the App

-Catch up on recent sermons and keep track of upcoming events at UPC.
-Use the app to sign up for customized push notifications, find a small group, or set up recurring gifts to UPC.
+Catch up on recent sermons and find study guides.
+Use the app to sign up for customized push notifications or set up recurring gifts to UPC.

 Listen on the Radio